ncatlab/nlab-content/pages/9/1/6/3/3619/content.md

 $|\Psi^{(AB)}\rangle=\frac{1}{\sqrt{2}}\left(|00\rangle +|11\rangle\right)$.

 This state is not a product state since it cannot be formed from any combination of individual states in the given basis.
 Such a state is known as an **entangled state** because it is said to be _non-factorable_ or _non-separable_.
-Entangled states are, in fact, [[pure states]] rather than [[mixed states]] because they cannot be broken down further.
+The entangled states discussed above are, in fact, [[pure states]] rather than [[mixed states]] because they cannot be broken down further.
+However, there is also a notion of entanglement for mixed states.

 ## Properties